Dwolla/integration-oauth-flow-demo/README.md

 `npm install`

 You will also need to have a Dwolla Sandbox account to retrieve your Dwolla Key and Secret.

-Sign up for a Dwolla Sandbox account and verify your email address.
-Once completed, navigate to the `applications` tab within the dashboard to retrieve your Key/Secret.
+[Sign up for a Dwolla Sandbox account](https://accounts-sandbox.dwolla.com/sign-up) and verify your email address.
+Once completed, navigate to the [`applications`](https://dashboard-sandbox.dwolla.com/applications-legacy) tab within the dashboard to retrieve your App Key/Secret.

 ![Application credentials](application.png "Sandbox application credentials")

 ### Sandbox Configurations
-In order to get approved for the Dwolla Partnership Integrations, you will need to email `partnerships@dwolla.com` with the following fields.
+In order to get approved for testing as an Integration Partner, you will need to email `partnerships@dwolla.com` with the following fields:
 * Subject line of: `Enable Sandbox Integrator`
 * The email address you signed up with in Sandbox.
 * The name of your Integration Application in Sandbox.
 * The redirect URI that the authorization flow will redirect to after a Dwolla client grants permission to your integration.
-The redirect URI will be the endpoint that will handle receiving the code from Dwolla during the OpenID/OAuth flow.
+The redirect URI will be the endpoint that will handle receiving the code from Dwolla during the OpenID/OAuth flow (e.g. `http://localhost:9000/callback`).
 * A logo to display with your integration.
 The logo should be a square high-res transparent PNG or JPG that is 150+ DPI (For example, 60px by 60px).
 * A description that will be shown with your integration in Sandbox.
 (Optional, but recommended).
 * A sign-up URL on your application that Dwolla Clients will be redirected to when enabling your integration.
 It is recommended you have users either login or (sign up for) your integration on this page.
 After you’ve authenticated the user, you will start the OpenID/OAuth flow with Dwolla.
 (Optional, but recommended).